 - Manually add them yourself.
 You can do this individually or in bulk.

 - Send out a "user group join link" to volunteers.
 When a volunteer clicks the link, they are automatically added to the user group.
 (If they don't have an account on your site yet, they'll be prompted to create one first.)
+If the user group has "join questions," volunteers will be asked to answer these questions before being added.

 - Specify one or more email domains to act as a "key" into the user group.
 Here's how it works: Anyone who joins your site using that email domain will automatically be added to the user group!
-So for example, if you set up "@galaxydigital.com" as a user group's domain and I join your site using the email "firstname.lastname@example.org," I'll automatically be added to the user group--no questions asked!
+So for example, if you set up "@galaxydigital.com" as a user group's domain and I join your site using the email "email@example.com," I'll automatically be added to the user group.

 Note: The "domain" option above only applies for new accounts.
 If you already have site users with the @galaxydigital.com domain, you can add all of them in bulk using your User Filter.